 - You’re expecting coffee to help you poop, but your body doesn’t react well to coffee

 If you begin to depend on coffee to make you poop, that can be unhealthy.
 At this point, you may want to include more fiber and hydration in your diet.

 Any coffee that causes more motility in the colon or rectum will make the reaction to coffee stronger.
-Specifically, warm and highly acidic coffee can amplify the effects of the coffee itself.
-As discussed above, coffees with milk, creamer, or additives can trigger a trip to the loo.
+Specifically, warm and highly acidic coffee can amplify the effects.
+As discussed above, specialty drinks or milk, creamer, or additives can trigger a trip to the loo.

 Coffee For Fewer Poop Problems

 Luckily you can pick a coffee that’s less likely to give you a sudden overwhelming urge to go to the bathroom.
-If coffee gives you the urge topoop, you’ll want to choose your coffee carefully so you can avoid discomfort.
+If your morning brew prompts a number 2, you’ll want to choose carefully so you can avoid discomfort.